arcbtc/LNPoS/README.md

 ## Free and open-source bitcoin point-of-sale (includes device portal for easy setup!)

+> Currently (until a merge of all projects), the TDisplay is the most maintained and recommended.

 LNPoS includes:

 - LNPoS (for online LN payments, original <a href="https://github.com/arcbtc/LNPoS">project</a>)